-Lady Gaga stans are truly some of the hardest working in the game.
-While I often find responding to emails or creating photo collages (things I am fully paid and required to do as a part of my job) insurmountable tasks, Lady Gaga stans — for free, without deadline — executed an elaborate fake Starbucks promotional campaign to scam "Shallow" all the way to #1 on Billboard's Top 100.
+Lady Gaga fans are truly some of the hardest working in the game.
+While I often find responding to emails or creating photo collages (tasks I am fully paid to do) insurmountable, a group of Little Monsters — for free, without a deadline — executed an elaborate fake Starbucks promotional campaign to get "Shallow" streamed all the way to #1 on Billboard's Top 100.
 All for the love of Gaga.
 Forget money, what have you ever done for love?

-Giving Mariah Carey's gang a run for their money, intrepid Little Monsters created and started circulating around a remarkably convincing photoshopped Starbucks advertisement, promising a free drink voucher to Twitter users who post a screenshot of themselves streaming "Shallow" with the hashtag "#Shallowbucks."
+Giving Mariah Carey fans (who recently got the singer's 2001 soundtrack album Glitter charting) a run for their money, Little Monsters teamed up to circulate a convincing photoshopped Starbucks advertisement, promising a free drink voucher to Twitter users who post a screenshot of themselves streaming "Shallow" with the hashtag "#Shallowbucks."

-Little Monsters answered the call to help their queen, and began circulating the photo.
-Some who were in on the scam even staged fake DMs sent from Starbucks' check-marked account confirming the voucher and fake shots of the deal advertised on Starbucks' mobile app.
-As the final step of #Shallowgate (like fake sponconning baby influencers) stans went to Starbucks to purchase allegedly free frappucinos, to confirm to skeptics that #Shallowbucks were real.
+Some Little Monsters who were in on the plot even staged fake DMs sent from Starbucks' check-marked account confirming the voucher and fake shots of the deal advertised on Starbucks' mobile app.
+As the final step, stans posted photos of their allegedly free frappucinos online, to confirm to skeptics that #Shallowbucks were real.

-So, just to be clear, is there a Little Monsters group chat?
-This coordination!
+Just to be clear, is there a Little Monsters group chat?
+The coordination!
 The commitment!
 The finesse!
-The #Shallowbucks graphic appears to have been first shared on Thursday and — based on the number of hashtagged posts, though it's impossible to say who was in on the scam and who fell for it — had a good run before too many folks got laughed out of their local Starbucks, and the company clarified on Twitter, per screenshots captured by Buzzfeed.
+The graphic appears to have been first shared on Thursday and had an impressive run before too many folks got laughed out of their local Starbucks.
+The company clarified on Friday that there was no #Shallowbucks deal on Twitter, per screenshots captured by Buzzfeed.

-No word on a groupchat, but the #Shallowgate was eventually claimed by an 18-year-old stan named Nico, who clearly has a bright future ahead of him in corporate marketing.
+The scam was eventually claimed by an 18-year-old Gaga fan named Nico, who clearly has a bright future ahead of him in corporate marketing.

 According to Buzzfeed, Nico wanted to find some way to help "Shallow" up the charts, after learning it had a possibility of getting to #1.
 The A Star Is Born soundtrack recently jumped back to number one on the Top 200 albums chart, after a very horny Oscars performance of "Shallow," where the hit won Best Original Song.

-Nico said he's not in trouble with Starbucks yet (though I'm personally worried), but even so, it'll all be worth it if "Shallow" can make #1"
+Nico said he hasn't gotten in trouble with Starbucks yet, but even so, "it'll all be worth it if "Shallow" can make #1"

-Unfortunately, Ari's "7 Rings" is still sitting securely at #1 (after a five-week streak), while "Shallow" ranks at #21, down from its spot last week at #18.
+Ariana Grande's "7 Rings" is currently sitting securely at #1 after a five-week streak.
+Meanwhile, "Shallow" ranks at #21, down from its spot last week at #18.
 But even if Nico can't get "Shallow" to number one, it's obvious with that kind of vision and work ethic, he is going to do great things for Gaga and the world.

-UPDATE: Late on Monday, March 4, "Shallow" jumped 20 spots on the Billboard Top 100 to #1, marking Bradley Cooper's first #1 single — and Lady Gaga's fourth but first since 2011's "Born This Way."
-Congratulations to Gaga, Bradley, Nico, and all Little Monsters on this huge victory for ASIB and stankind!
+UPDATE: Late on Monday, March 4, "Shallow" jumped 20 spots on the Billboard Top 100 to #1.
+The chart mov marks Bradley Cooper's first #1 single — and Lady Gaga's fourth and first since 2011's "Born This Way."
+Congratulations to Gaga, Nico, and all the Little Monsters on this huge victory for stankind!

 Photo via Getty